LAW FIRM IN BANGLADESH TRW LOGO TAHMIDUR RAHMAN

 According to a recent World Bank survey, Bangladesh is second amongst the Asian countries to Sri Lanka in terms of financial inclusion indicators.
 The report shows that 40% of Bangladesh adult’s accounts are in formal financial institutions, which is 35% in India and 10% in Pakistan.
 MFIs in Bangladesh are already working with remittance channeling banks and mobile money transfer software.
 Bangladesh has also made good progress in terms of consumer rights and empowerment.
 The total savings has also increased by 23.25 percent to BDT 63.3 billion in June 2011 compared to previous year from 26.1 million clients, over 93 percent of them are women.

-Screenshot 2019 10 17 at 6.44.26 PM
+Screenshot 2019 10 17 At 6.44.26 Pm

 Regulations of Microcredit & Financial Institutions in Bangladesh